 Do a No-Spend Month

 Every January, I partake in a ‘no spend month.’
 It helps me recover financially from Christmas, but the challenge is so easily adaptable, and you can use it for any purpose.

 The challenge is helpful for fast money-saving and can be changed to suit any budget and family setting.
-For example, some prefer to do one month per year, others, one week each month, and hardcore money-savers do a no-spend year!
+For example, some prefer to do one month per year, others one week each month, and hardcore money-savers do a no-spend year!

-January is an easy month for me as I often need to catch up from the holidays.
+January is easy for me as I often need to catch up from the holidays.
 I don’t have any family birthdays that month and the whole family is happy to cut back on spending and spend the month staying in – but you should choose a month to suit you, as it can be tempting to cheat.

 Shop at Local Markets